langus0/faithfull-nlg/README.md

 The result will be saved to a file `scores_summary.json` in your result path (visible in the github repo).

-Optionally add `--use-scores-summary` to use previously calculated summary file, if you just want to recalculate and see the metrics of previously parsed results.

 ## Inspect a specific generation & modification

 To pretty print a specific data point from evaluation results, use `show_result.py`.
 Use example: